sherryrich/gymbag/README.md

 * As a website user I want to be able to view my order history / my profile [#38](https://github.com/sherryrich/gymbag/issues/38)
 * As a website user I want to be able to send messages via the contact form [#39](https://github.com/sherryrich/gymbag/issues/39)
 * As a website user I want to be able to send messages via the installation form [#40](https://github.com/sherryrich/gymbag/issues/40)
-* As a website user I want to be able to receive a confirmation email of my order once compelted [#8](https://github.com/sherryrich/gymbag/issues/8)
+* As a website user I want to be able to receive a confirmation email of my order once completed [#8](https://github.com/sherryrich/gymbag/issues/8)
 * As a website user I want to be able to receive appropriate messaging throughout the site [#43](https://github.com/sherryrich/gymbag/issues/43)